denten-books/plain-text/1-metaphor.md

 surface phenomena that emanate from the same source.

-The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of metaphor machinery.
+The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of the metaphor machinery.
 A functioning metaphor, if you would recall from Lakoff, is one which transfers the structural properties of one domain into another.
 Thus to say "life is a stage" is to transpose something about theater onto life.
 In literary terms,